RetroReversing/retroReversing/categories/misc/Magazines.md

 ### Total-Web-Design
-Strangely for a magazine dedicated to Web Development, there was no website for the magazine or even its sister title “Practical Web Projects”.
-This changed in mid 2004 when bought
+Strangely for a magazine dedicated to Web Development, there was no website for the magazine or even its sister title **Practical Web Projects**.
+This changed in mid-late 2004 when they bought the domain **www.Total-Web-Design.com** to represent both magazines.

-Issue number 97 from August 2004 had a behind the scenes look at the creation of the website, Luckily the Wayback machine has an archive of the website:
+Web Designer issue number 97 (from August 2004) had a behind the scenes look at the creation of the website, Luckily the Wayback machine has an archive of the website which you can view here:
 [Total Web Design](https://web.archive.org/web/20040730202310/http://www.total-web-design.com/)

 ### WD Editors